From Gloom To Gratitude: 8 Skills To Cultivate Joy

 - Tell someone about the positive event or share it on social media.
 This can help you savor the moment a little longer.

 - Start a daily gratitude journal.
-Aim to find little things you're grateful for such as a good cup of coffee, a pretty sunrise or nice weather.
+Aim to find little things you're grateful for, such as a good cup of coffee, a pretty sunrise or nice weather.

 - Identify a personal strength and reflect on how you've used this strength today or in recent weeks.

 - Set a daily goal and track your progress.
-"This is based on research that shows when we feel progress towards a goal we have more positive emotions," Moskowitz says.
+"This is based on research that shows when we feel progress towards a goal, we have more positive emotions," Moskowitz says.
 The goal should not be too lofty.
 You want to be able to perceive progress.

-- Try to practice 'positive reappraisal': Identify an event or daily activity that is a hassle.
+- Try to practice "positive reappraisal": Identify an event or daily activity that is a hassle.
 Then, try to reframe the event in a more positive light.
 Example: If you're stuck in traffic, try to savor the quiet time.
 If you practice this enough, it can start to become a habit.

 - Do something nice for someone else each day.
-These daily acts of kindness can be as simple as giving someone a smile, or giving up your seat on a crowded train.
+These daily acts of kindness can be as simple as giving someone a smile or giving up your seat on a crowded train.
 Research shows we feel better when we're kind to others.

-- Practice mindfulness, by paying attention to the present moment.
+- Practice mindfulness by paying attention to the present moment.
 You can also try a 10-minute breathing exercise that uses a focus on breathing to help calm the mind.

-Janice Kiecolt-Glaser of The Ohio State University was not involved in this study, but has researched the effects of caregiving on the aging process, and says Moskowitz's work dovetails with many of her own findings.
+Janice Kiecolt-Glaser of Ohio State University was not involved in this study but has researched the effects of caregiving on the aging process, and she says Moskowitz's work dovetails with many of her own findings.

-"There's certainly ample evidence from our research and others that the stresses of dementia family caregiving can take a toll on mental and physical health," Kiecolt-Glaser says.
+"There's certainly ample evidence from our research and others' that the stresses of dementia family caregiving can take a toll on mental and physical health," Kiecolt-Glaser says.

 "This study used a simple intervention that had measurable positive benefits.
 It's a lovely contribution to the literature, and I would hope to see wider implementation of this and similar approaches," she says.